-Big Ten fans are familiar with narrative in all its good and bad forms, so here's an easy analogy for where the conference stands as of Week Twelve: falling action.
-Following the midseason's peak confusion and drama, the division races are winding down and bowl teams have nearly all been determined.
+Big Ten fans are familiar with narrative in all its good and bad forms, so here's an easy analogy for where the conference stands as of Week 12: falling action.
+The confusion and drama peaked in midseason; now the division races are winding down and bowl teams have nearly all been determined.
 The Big Ten Championship Game serves as the dénouement, as does the bowl season.
 Come to think of it, wouldn't bowls be part of the exposition for next season?
 This literary stuff is cyclical, after all.

 #14 Michigan State (9-1, 6-0) 41, Nebraska (7-3, 4-2) 28

 The main plot being told in 2013 is the collision course between Michigan State and Ohio State in the Big Ten Championship Game.
-Jeremy Langford's 151 yards and three touchdowns allowed Michigan State to earn a key victory in Lincoln and clinch a share of the Legends division.
+Jeremy Langford's 151 yards and three touchdowns allowed Michigan State to clinch a share of the Legends division title.

-In the second half, Imani Cross had a thunderous 51-yard touchdown run and Armstrong Jr. threw a 38-yard touchdown pass to Kenny Bell to make it 27-21.
+In the second half, Imani Cross had a thunderous 51-yard touchdown run and Armstrong threw a 38-yard touchdown pass to Kenny Bell to close the deficit to 27-21.
 The Cornhuskers were positioned for a go-ahead score after intercepting Connor Cook at the MSU 30, but replay officials overturned the interception.
-An exchange of punts later, Michigan State went on a lengthy drive sustained by a fake field goal and capped by Keith Mumphery's 27-yard touchdown pass to seal the win.
+One exchange of punts later, Michigan State went on a lengthy drive sustained by a fake field goal and capped by Keith Mumphery's 27-yard touchdown catch to seal the win.

-Langford's 37-yard touchdown run served as window dressing before a touchdown pass from Ron Kellogg III in the final minute brought the score closer.
+Langford's 37-yard touchdown run served as window dressing.
+Ron Kellogg III's touchdown pass in the final minute made the score closer for Nebraska.

-Nebraska's offense did far better than one would expect.
-392 yards of offense, 19 first downs and 28 points is a fine day against the stingiest defense in the country, and if Nebraska could have avoided five giveaways, the game was there for the taking.
-Its division hopes dashed, Nebraska can now return to the matter of contriving a reason to fire its able coach.
+Nebraska's offense did far better than one would expect, accumulating 392 yards of offense, 19 first downs and 28 points against the stingiest defense in the country.
+Had the Cornhuskers avoided turning the ball over five times, the game was there for the taking.
+Its division hopes dashed, Nebraska can now return to the matter of contriving a reason to fire Bo Pelini.
 A loss at Penn State next week might do the trick.

 The decision to make Connor Cook the quarterback and stick with him has paid off well for Michigan State.
 The Spartans earned the program's first ever victory against Nebraska, pushing the series record to 1-7.
-Michigan State has nearly clinched a Big Ten Championship Game berth; the only way it can lose the division is if it loses next week at Northwestern, Minnesota beats Wisconsin, and Minnesota beats Michigan State in the season finale.
+Michigan State has nearly clinched a Big Ten Championship Game berth; the only way it can lose the division is if it loses to both Northwestern (next week) and Minnesota (in the season finale).

 Michigan (7-3, 4-3) 27, Northwestern (4-6, 0-6) 19, 3OT

 Everyone expected pathetic offense in this game, and Northwestern and Michigan lived down to expectations.
 Neither team could generate a push on offense, resulting in many slow, ponderous drives in regulation.
-Michigan began with one of these and converted it into a field goal, and Northwestern reciprocated on the following drive.
 Northwestern's Jeff Budzien kicked a 22-yard field goal to make it 6-3 at the half and another to make it 9-3 in the third quarter.
-When Michigan couldn't do anything to help itself, NU punter Brandon Williams did it for them with a seven yard shank from his own end zone, giving Michigan a bizarre first and goal at the 10 as starting field position and leading to a Michigan field goal.
+When Michigan couldn't do anything to help itself, NU punter Brandon Williams did it for them with a seven yard shank from his own end zone, giving Michigan a bizarre first and goal at the 10.
+The Wolverines squandered the field position, settling for a field goal.

-In spite of a failed fourth down conversion deep in Northwestern territory with five minutes to go, the Wolverines had one last opportunity to tie the game with a two minute drill.
-Michigan faced a 3rd and 23 at the NU 43 with 18 seconds left, and Gardner threw a pass caught inbounds.
-With a running clock, Michigan was somehow able to race the offense off the field, race the field goal team on the field, get set (not really) and kick a game-tying 44-yard field goal all in ten seconds.
+In spite of a failed fourth down conversion with five minutes to go, the Wolverines had one last opportunity to tie the game.
+Michigan faced a 3rd and 23 at the NU 43 with 18 seconds left, and Gardner threw a 16-yard pass caught inbounds.
+With a running clock, Michigan was somehow able to hustle the offense off the field, race the field goal team on the field, get set for a second (though they weren't) and kick a game-tying 44-yard field goal in the span of ten seconds.
 Michigan and Northwestern traded touchdowns in the first overtime and field goals in the second; it appeared that Northwestern recovered a fumble to end the game in the second overtime, but Michigan came out of a pile of Wildcat defenders with the ball to stay alive.
-In the final overtime Northwestern couldn't match Gardner's touchdown or two-point conversion scrambles, and suffered its sixth agonizing loss of 2013.
+In the final overtime Northwestern couldn't match Gardner's touchdown or two-point conversion scramble, and suffered its sixth agonizing loss in a row.

-Here it is, the most brutal loss yet for Northwestern.
-This loss is even worse than the previous five, since Michigan beat Northwestern last year with a similarly crazy finish and overtime and the Wildcats should have had this game won several times.
-This is the kind of loss that bothers a person for decades, and being the best six loss team in the country is no solace for Northwestern.
-Now it’s do-or-die: beat #14 Michigan State next week, or guarantee a losing record.
+It just can't get any more brutal for Northwestern fans.
+This loss is even worse than the previous five, since Michigan beat the Wildcats last year with a similarly crazy finish and overtime and the Wildcats should have had this game won several times.
+This is the kind of loss that bothers a fan for decades, and being the best six-loss team in the country is no solace for Northwestern.
+Now it’s do-or-die: beat No. 14 Michigan State next week, or spend bowl season at home.

 Hey, rushing for positive yardage is fun!
-Subtracting sacks, Michigan’s offense rushed for an unimpressive 3.9 yards per carry, reason to party after two weeks of negative rushing yards.
-Sarcasm aside, the offense was an ugly, disgusting, compelling grab bag that did just well enough to survive against an undersized opponent suffering from the worst luck in America.
+Subtracting sacks, Michigan’s offense rushed for an unimpressive 3.9 yards per carry, cause to celebrate after two weeks of negative rushing yards.
+The offense was an ugly grab bag that did just well enough to survive against an undersized opponent suffering from the worst luck in America.
 Flush with success, Michigan looks for another exhilarating win at Iowa next week.